NLnetLabs/routinator/source/index.rst

 Infrastructure)` Relying Party software written by `NLnet Labs
 <https://nlnetlabs.nl>`_ in the Rust programming language.
 The application is
 designed to be secure and have great portability.
-It is a lightweight implementation that can run effortlessly on minimalist hardware.
+It is a lightweight implementation that can run effortlessly on almost any operating system using minimalist hardware.

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of